 The minimum wage in the UK has steadily increased in recent years, at an annual rate of between 20–30 pence per hour since 2009.
 The wage is calculated at an hourly rate but applies to all types of work in the UK, even if the employee is not paid per hour (including payments per project).

-In addition to full-time employees, any workers who fit in the following categories are entitled to the minimum wage:
+In addition to full-time employees, any workers in the following categories earn at least the minimum wage:

 - Apprenticeship (different wage applies)